SYS-Labs/rollux-tutorial/getting-started/README.md

 The foundry toolbox includes a set of CLI-based tools for interacting with a project:

 * Forge is a command-line tool that ships with Foundry.
 Forge tests, builds, and deploys your smart contracts.
-* Cast is Foundry's command-line tool for performing Ethereum RPC calls.
+* Cast is Foundry's command-line tool for performing Syscoin RPC calls.
 * Anvil is a local testnet node similar to Ganache.
 * Chisel is an advanced Solidity REPL shipped with Foundry.
 It can be used to quickly test the behavior of Solidity snippets on a local or forked network.